Disclaimer: I do not own My Little Pony Friendship Is Magic.

 Twilight Sparkle still caught herself thinking that when she happened to visit Canterlot, to her honest dismay.
 She had a cozy house in the nicest town in the nation, as perfect a home as a home could be, but it was hard to forget her roots.
-Whenever she returned to the city of her birth to visit her parents or the Princess or on some random business or another, she was hit with an overwhelming sense of longing.
+Whenever she returned to the city of her birth to visit her parents or the Princess or on some random business or another, she was always hit with at least a little bit of longing.
 The smell of familiar magic in the air was too much for her.
 Magic was Twilight's talent, her passion, her life, and Canterlot was the capital of magic; it was as if they were created for each other.
 The notion always made her feel a little guilty, like she didn't appreciate what she had as much as she should have.

 Twilight was in an open-air pavilion on top of one of Canterlot's taller towers.
 The Tower of the Horizon (as it was called) hung over the outer edge of the city, facing away from the mountain that it was built on, and offered a gorgeous view of the countryside.
 Equestria stretched forth before her, all the way to the horizon – woodlands and grasslands, lakes and rivers, hills and swamps, towns and hamlets, a thousand farms and fields and orchards for carrots and wheat and apples and everything else.
 Ponyville was there as well, or at least the silhouettes of its roofs were, there between the Lonely Mountain and the Everfree Forest.
 The land was covered in spring greens.
 It looked beautiful.
 Twilight had never paid much attention to the scenery while she'd still lived in the city, but now she was glad to soak in the sights.